Pebble minimization: the last theorems: Omitted proofs of

 \subsection{Proof of \cref{lem:k-nodes-blind-key}}

 Assume that the conditions of \cref{lem:k-nodes-blind-key} hold and let $\nod_j \defined \originK{\forest}(i_j)$ for all $1 \le j \le k$.
-If the $\nod_j$ are two by two \kl(NOD){independent}, then each $\nod_j$ is surrounded by two nodes whose \kl{frontiers} cannot contain a position $i_{j'}$ for some $1 \le j' \le k$.
+If the $\nod_j$ are pairwise \kl(NOD){independent}, then each $\nod_j$ is surrounded by two nodes whose \kl{frontiers} cannot contain a position $i_{j'}$ for some $1 \le j' \le k$.
 The image of the factor of $u$ which is below these nodes provides an idempotent $e_j$.
 It can easily be concluded that $\utrans$ is \kl(BLIND){pumpable} (see also \cite[Lemma E.5]{doueneau2022hiding}).